alexblack/infinite-scroll/README.md

 - No dependencies
 - Tested in Chrome 17, IE7, Firefox 11, Android 2.3 Browser, iPad 2 with IOS5
+- Handles touch events to respond before the end of the user's scroll on devices like the iPad

 ## Usage
 ``` js